eriambrioso/neural-networks/README.md

-# neural-networks
+# Neural Networks
-Collection of projects created while taking neural networks at Florda Institute of Technology in the Fall of 2020.
+Collection of projects created while taking neural networks course at Florda Institute of Technology in the Fall of 2020.

+List of Projects:

 * OLS From Scratch